Architecture

 └─ Undelegate schedule3.
 Batch Completion

-When all recipients claim or timeout:
+When all recipients are paid or the batch times out:

-- Reserved amount decremented
+- reserved amount is decremented

-- Next execution time set
+- next execution time is advanced

 Privacy Model

-What’s Public (On-Chain)
+What’s Public

-- Vault addresses
+- vault addresses

-- Schedule PDAs
+- schedule PDAs

-- Merkle roots (32 bytes)
+- Merkle roots

-- Total recipients count
+- total recipients count

-What’s Private (Off-Chain)
+What’s Private

-- Individual recipient addresses
+- individual recipient addresses

-- Individual payment amounts
+- individual payment amounts

-- Merkle proofs (stored in coordinator)
+- Merkle proofs

 Security Considerations